Vexera/documentation/docs/FAQ.md

 ## Music issues

 ### Vexera is not joining my voice channel
 First, you should take a look at the channel and Vexera's permissions.
-Make sure Vexera has permissions to join the voice channel and also speak in it.<br/>
+Make sure Vexera has permissions to join the voice channel and also to speak in it.<br/>
 You should also check if the link you entered is **valid**.
 The bot only accepts YouTube, Twitch, SoundCloud and Mixer links.<br/>
 Additionally, premium members are able to use **HTTP streams** and **Spotify Playlists**.
 Interested in Vexera Premium?
 You can know more about it by [clicking here](https://vexera.io/premium).